The Secret Life of Bees (film): Plot

 Lily becomes an apprentice beekeeper, and later discovers May's "wailing wall", tucked full of notes about events that have distressed the brittle and sensitive May, as well as her twin sister April, who died in childhood.
 She also learns about August’s leadership of a small group of women who pray to the life-sized statue of a Black Madonna in the Boatwright’s living room for guidance.

-In time, Lily grows close to Zach, the teenaged son of one member in the prayer group and August's assistant beekeeper/godson.
+In time, Lily grows close to Zach, the teenaged son of one member in the prayer group and August's assistant beekeeper.
 Lily and Zach attend a movie together, but when they ignore the segregation rules, sitting together in the "colored" section, Zach gets kidnapped by a group of townspeople.
 June and August hide the news from May to try to protect her, but Zach's mother reveals the news to her accidentally.
 May drowns herself out of grief, but predicts in her suicide note that Zach will be returned alive.
 Indeed, Zach is returned the next day.

 With May's funeral comes some reconciliation and truth.
 June agrees to wed her long-time boyfriend, whom she had previously rejected repeatedly.
 Rosaleen is asked to be part of the household family, and August says they will call her "July".
 Lily, who already believes she killed her mother, now blames herself for Zach's kidnapping and May's death.
 She has a breakdown, convinced her mother did not want her, feeling unloved and unlovable, and resigns herself to leave before she causes any more harm.
 Before she is able to go, August challenges her outlook, and tells Lily about her mother, for whom August cared as a child in Virginia and later sheltered from the abuse of T. Ray.

 Meanwhile, T. Ray has figured out where Lily is and comes to Tiburon to take her home.
-But she refuses to leave, and August, June, and Rosaleen form a phalanx of support.
-Lily confronts T. Ray about her mother, and he reveals he had lied to her: her mother really had come back for her.
+When she refuses to leave, August, June, and Rosaleen form a phalanx of support.
+Lily confronts T. Ray about her mother, and he admits he had lied before: Deborah really had come back for her.
 With angry reluctance, he leaves her to be raised by the Boatwrights.